simboden/BVtkNodes/docs/BVTKNodes.rst

 - **Initialize** operator will initialize the Blender Particle System with the number of particles specified in *Particle Count*.
 This operator must be run before node pipeline is updated.
-- **Update** executes the node pipeline connected to this node.
+- **Update Node** updates the node pipeline connected to this node.

 **Usage**: First, create a glyph object.
 Then input the data in node fields, and run **Initialize**.
-After that, every change of frame number in Blender Timeline updates the particle data.
+After that, every run of Update Node updates the particle data.
 Note:

-- Change of frame number in Blender Timeline is required to update particle data correctly.
+- Running Update Node after changing frame number in Blender Timeline is required to update particle data correctly.
 - Particles may not show up updated in the 3D Viewport after frame change, but they should be still rendered correctly.
+  Left-clicking on 3D viewport should update the view.
 - Particle colors show up correctly only in Rendered Viewport Shading mode, and only using Cycles Render Engine.
 - It is not possible to modify particles in Blender.
 You need to do all modifications on VTK side prior to using this node.

+The example tree *cubeflow_particle_instancing* illustrates the usage of this node:

+- Run **Update Node** on *VTK To Blender Mesh* node.
+- Run **Initialize** on *VTK To Blender Particles* node.
+- Run **Update Node** on *VTK To Blender Particles* node.
+- Left-click on 3D viewport to force update of the view.
+- Change the Render Engine to Cycles.
+- Render Image to see results (with correct colors).

 .. _VTKToBlenderVolume: